cenzwong/blog/Data-analytic-with-spark-using-Ezmeral/README.md

 ![image](https://user-images.githubusercontent.com/72959956/120460214-801b9200-c3cb-11eb-94c0-e86bb70dad57.png)

 Switching to the Notebook Endpoints tab, the access points are prepared for you.
-Just click the link and, after logining in with your LDAP/AD account, your favorite Jupyter environment is ready for you.
+Just click the link and, after logging in with your LDAP/AD account, your favorite Jupyter environment is ready for you.

 ![image](https://user-images.githubusercontent.com/72959956/120460678-ea343700-c3cb-11eb-9aef-8afc9252d471.png)